annanotaro/Data_EEG_Brainhack/README.md

 ### 2. ICA and ICLabel for neural components

 The second preprocessing step is performed by `ica.py`.
 Starting from the JSON file produced by `bandpass_filter.py`, the code in `ica.py` constructs an MNE Raw object, assigns the standard 10–20 montage, and applies an average reference.
 Subsequently, it fits an Independent Component Analysis (ICA) model to decompose the EEG into statistically independent components.
-The resulting components are automatically classified using the ICLabel classifier ([Pion-Tonachini et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811919304185)), which labels as either brain, ocular, muscular, or other.
-Only the components labelled as `brain` are kept, and the resulting neural components matrix is saved as a NumPy array ({data/HS_P1_S{run}_eeg.npy}) of dimension `(components × time)`.
+The resulting components are automatically classified as either brain, ocular, muscular, or other using the ICLabel classifier ([Pion-Tonachini et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811919304185)).
+Subsequently, non-brain components are discarded and brain components are saved as NumPy arrays ({data/HS_P1_S{run}_eeg.npy}) of dimension `(components × time)`.

 ### 3. Event-aligned sequence extraction